ycm-core/YouCompleteMe/README.md

     \ }
 augroup END
 ```
-See `popup_create-arguments` for the list of available popup window options.
+See `:help popup_create-arguments` for the list of available popup window options.

 Default: `'CursorHold'`